reflectoring/reflectoring.github.io/_posts/2021-01-17-cookies-servlet-api-spring-boot.md

 ## How do Cookies work?

 Cookies are created by the server upon connection.
-Data stored inside the cookie is labeled with an ID, which has to be unique otherwise it would overwrite the existing cookie.
+Data stored inside the cookie is labeled with a name, which has to be unique otherwise it would overwrite the existing cookie.
 When a connection is created, the server stores the cookie in the client(user's browser).
-In the next request done to the server the cookie is rotated back and based on the cookie ID the server knows what information to serve.
+In the next request done to the server the cookie is rotated back and based on the cookie name the server knows what information to serve.

 ## Handling Cookies with the Servlet API

 ### Creating a Cookie

-For creating a cookie using the Servlet API we use the `Cookie` class which is defined inside the `javax.servlet.http` package and it has two constructors:
+For creating a cookie using the Servlet API we use the `Cookie` class which is defined inside the `javax.servlet.http` package and has two constructors:

 ```java
 Cookie()